-Peter Brabeck-Letmathe is also Vice Chairman of the Board of Directors of Credit Suisse Group, Switzerland, and member of the Board of Roche Holding Ltd., Switzerland as well as of Delta Topco Limited, Jersey.
+Peter Brabeck-Letmathe is also Vice Chairman of the Board of Directors of Credit Suisse Group, Switzerland, and member of the Boards of the Exxon Company, Texas, USA and of Delta Topco Limited, Jersey.

-In addition, he is a member of the European Roundtable of Industrialists, Belgium and a member of the Foundation Board of the World Economic Forum, Switzerland.
+In addition, he is a member of the European Round Table of Industrialists, Belgium, a member of the Foundation Board of the World Economic Forum, Switzerland, as well as a member of the Foundation Board of the Verbier Festival, Switzerland.